superbunker/Website/_guides/community-support-for-automations.md

 <a name="security"></a>

 ## SECURITY.md
-- The security.md file tells how people can safely report a security vulnerability in your automation
+*The security.md file tells how people can safely report a security vulnerability in your automation.*

 ### Template:
 - [Default SECURITY.md](https://github.com/100Automations/.github-automations/blob/master/SECURITY.md) file from our template repository